Measuring Procurement Performance: Unlocking The Path To Success

 4. E-Procurement Portals:

 E-procurement portals serve as a central hub for supplier interactions.
-They not only facilitate efficient procurement processes but also foster collaboration between buyers and suppliers.
+They facilitate efficient procurement processes and foster collaboration between buyers and suppliers.
 These portals enable organisations to negotiate contracts, track orders, and manage supplier relationships in a digital environment.
 Additionally, e-procurement portals enhance communication, reducing errors and delays associated with manual processes.
 Furthermore, they provide a repository for procurement data, which can be leveraged for performance analysis and strategic decision-making.
 By embracing e-procurement portals, organisations can enhance transparency, streamline supplier interactions, and promote efficiency in procurement operations, ultimately leading to improved performance.

 Sustainability in Procurement